kolov/jota/README.md

 TODO: support logback appenders

 # Settings
 Jota will search the level and writer for the namespace where ```log``` is called.
-If not found, it will fall back to the settings to root.
-When setting sevels or writers, you can use namespaces, keywords or symbol, all are mormalized to keywords.
-THe following three are equivalent:
+If not found, it will fall back to the settings of ```:root```.
+When setting levels or writers, you can use namespaces, keywords or symbol, all are mormalized to keywords.
+THe following are equivalent:

 ```clojure
 (set-level! *ns* :error)